Your monthly living costs will be around £1000 to £1400 each month. This depends on your lifestyle and spending habits.

 - Add a 16-25 Railcard to your Oyster card to get a 34% discount on off-peak, pay-as-you-go fares.
 This railcard is also available to full-time students who are over 25 years old.

-- You can book a taxi via apps (such as Uber) and fares start at around £5.
+- You can book a taxi via apps (such as Uber or Bolt) and fares start at around £5.
 You can hail a licensed taxi (black cab) on the street, but the fares are high.